Enrique Adolfo Jiménez Airport

-Enrique Adolfo Jiménez Airport (Aeropuerto Enrique Adolfo Jiménez) (IATA: ONX, ICAO: MPEJ) is an international airport located in Colón, Panama, offering scheduled airline flights to Panama City, and to other destinations.
+Enrique Adolfo Jiménez Airport (Aeropuerto Enrique Adolfo Jiménez) (IATA: ONX, ICAO: MPEJ) is an airport located in Colón, Panama, offering scheduled airline flights to Panama City.
 The airport is just east of Colon's harbor and cargo handling facilities.

 This airport contains car rentals, a duty-free shop, restaurants, and coffee shops.
 The airport is located near the Sheraton Hotel and Radisson Hotel and Casino.

 The Tocumen VOR-DME (Ident: TUM) is located 33.2 nmi east-southeast of the airport.
 Enrique Jimenez VOR-DME (Ident: FNC) is located on the field.

 History

 The airport was established in 1918 as a United States Army Air Forces (later USAF) military airfield, eventually becoming France Air Force Base.
 It was deactivated on 1 November 1949 due to budgetary reductions, turned into a civil airport in the United States Canal Zone, and renamed Colon Airport.
 The USAF, however, maintained jurisdiction over the airport until 31 December 1973, and it was occasionally used as a satellite field of Albrook AFB.

 As Colon Airport, it was served by Boeing 307 Stratoliners and other early airliners flying Pan Am routes from Miami to Buenos Aires, Argentina via Havana, Cuba and Kingston, Jamaica into Cristobal and Colón, then continuing south via Lima, Peru, into Buenos Aires.
 Being located near the midpoint of this route and at the point where it intersected the Panama Canal made this location a useful one for north–south airline services.

 With the return of the Canal Zone to Panama on 31 December 1999, American control ended and the airport was renamed for Enrique Adolfo Jiménez, who served as Panamanian president from 1945 to 1948.